Is your cat missing? We know how stressful it is to lose a furry family member. This information will hopefully help you to find your cat.

 Place an ad in the local newspaper.
 Never underestimate how far a scared or undesexed cat can travel.

 If you have just moved house, chances are your cat is trying to return to where he/she knows.
-Check the old house and door-knock, flyer-drop and put up posters in the neighbourhood, and in between your old and new house.
+Check the old house and door-knock, flyer-drop and put up posters in the neighborhood, and in between your old and new house.
 When you move house, it’s best to keep your cat inside at all times for at least 2 weeks to ensure he/she is fully settled in.

 There are some things you can do to increase your chances of being reunited with your cat if he/she goes missing.